STRR engages with activities in the City of Delano, such as the City Health Walk, Health Fair, and Car Show.

 In 2016, Governor Brown enacted Senate Bill 1383, establishing comprehensive standards to reduce methane emissions in California in support of climate change mitigation efforts.
 Food waste disposed of in landfills is among the state’s largest sources of methane, a potent greenhouse gas with significantly higher warming potential than carbon dioxide.
 To address this issue, the legislation aims to reduce food waste sent to landfills by 50% by 2020 and 75% by 2025.
 This requires diverting food waste from traditional landfills into organics recycling programs such as composting or utilizing scraps for animal feed.
 The law mandates organics recycling practices and will become effective starting January 1, 2022.
 For additional information and the full bill text, please visit: https://calrecycle.ca.gov/organics/slcp/

-STRR has also collaborated with the Richgrove School District and has a recycling program to teach children about recycling.
+STRR has collaborated with the Richgrove School District and has a recycling program to teach children about recycling.
 Our recycling program consists of education for kids grades K-8, on a classroom-to-classroom basis.
 We also distribute pencils, coloring books, water bottles, and various recyclable items to demonstrate what recycled materials can become.

 ©2025 South Tulare Richgrove Refuse.
 All rights reserved.